 Grant access permissions through an access point using an ACL

-I hope you found this blog post on How to manage and use Amazon S3 access points using the AWS Management Console very interesting and helpful.
-In case you have any questions do not hesitate to ask in the comment section.
+I hope you found this blog post on How to manage and use Amazon S3 access points using the AWS Management Console exciting and helpful.
+In addition, If you have any questions do not hesitate to ask in the comment section.